×

 7. Toxic Positivity

-On the flip side, toxic positivity is just as annoying.
-It’s a surefire way to make people feel worse about themselves or ashamed about their struggles.
-Remember: you want to support people without belittling them.
+On the flip side, toxic positivity is just as annoying—and your coworkers can spot it a mile away.
+It’s also a great way to make people feel worse about themselves or ashamed about their struggles, especially ones that they’re dealing with behind the scenes.
+You want to support people, you don’t want to belittle them.

 8. You’re Nosey